lonestarcode/education-bot/README.md

 	•	Learning Pattern Recognition: Captures how individual students and entire classrooms respond best to lessons.
 	•	Dynamic Adjustments: Updates in real-time based on recurring interactions and engagement levels.
 	•	Outcome: A chatbot that feels more natural, empathetic, and tailored to individual and group dynamics every day.

-The AI goes through three stages:
-- Initial Training: Learns the basics of all subjects
-- Fine-Tuning: Gets better at specific classroom needs
-- Continuous Training: Constantly improves how it interacts with students